A container is a layout element that can be used to simultaneously style, hide, drag, or delete a group of widgets placed in it:

 This property specifies whether to hide the container from screen readers or not.

-The container should not have any focusable elements inside such as input widgets, links, or buttons.
+The container should not have any focusable elements inside such as input elements, links, or buttons.
 These elements will cause the container to be announced by screen readers.

 2.2 Common Section

 For more information on properties in this section, see the Common Section section in Properties Common in the Page Editor.

 2.3 Design Properties Section

 The Design Properties allow you to change spacing and alignment of the widget and hide it on phone, tablet, or desktop, if needed.
 Design properties may vary depending on the type of the widget.
 For example, for the text widget you can change its font weight, color, alignment, and letter case.